PNNL-Comp-Mass-Spec/MultiAlign/src/Readme.txt

 The MultiAlign program can read [REQUIRED input files].
 The program requires that the .net framework 1.1 is installed on your computer.

-Example input file is *_isos.csv, or *.txt as defined by VIPER output or LCMSFeature finder output.
+Example input file is *_isos.csv, or *_LCMSFeatures.txt as defined by VIPER output or LCMSFeature finder output.
 Processing these peptides against a AMT Database created using MTDBCreator and produces output files in tab delimited, comma separated or binary .net serialized output files (.mln).